-How know when to stop kneading dough?
+When to stop kneading dough

 To learn the best trick to learn how to stop kneading dough follow these steps.
 Let the dough relax on the table for 1 minute before breaking off a small testing piece.

-Best tips for awsome hand kneading
+Best tips for awesome hand kneading

-Keep temperature under control
+Keep the temperature under control

 Use a timer

-Carefull of adding extra ingredients
+Careful of adding extra ingredients

 Don’t add flour to the work surface when kneading, it ends up disappearing straight into the dough causing your recipe to change.
 The temptation is to then add more water later on to counteract this, but what about the yeast and salt?
-For the best dough the flour should be evenly hydrated, this forms a strong gluten structure.
+For the best dough, the flour should be evenly hydrated, this forms a strong gluten structure.
 Adding fresh flour to the dough is not good for developing good gas retaining properties and should only be added as a last resort.
 If dough is sticky, continue to knead it and it will strengthen.

 Don't worry about over-kneading